Launching a Tennessee Startup

 Establish a Social Media Presence

-In addition to building a website, you will also likely need a social media presence to establish your brand and grow your startup in Tennessee.
+In addition to building a website, you will also likely need a social media presence to establish your brand identity and grow your startup in Tennessee.
 Social media provides a way to reach, connect, and engage with customers and potential clients.

 The most popular social media platforms include Facebook, YouTube, Instagram, TikTok, Snapchat, Twitter, LinkedIn, and Pinterest.
 However, additional platforms such as Yelp, Reddit, and Quora all have large followings of niche users.
-The social media platforms and strategy you choose to establish your startup will depend on the nature of your product or service and your target market.
+The social media platforms and strategy you choose to establish your startup will depend on the nature of your product or service and your target consumers.

 To learn more about establishing your Tennessee startup’s presence on social media, feel free to read our Social Media Guide for Small Businesses.